Pressure Cooker / Instant Pot Coconut Rice

 - 1/4 teaspoon salt

-- Toasted coconut, optional, for garnish
+- Toasted coconut and toasted sesame seeds optional, for serving

 Instructions